ryanrudolfoba/SecureBootForSteamDeck/README.md

     ![image](https://user-images.githubusercontent.com/98122529/207435875-c0df839c-7dcf-483c-beae-e43074b5b45a.png)

 5. Check again the sbctl status.
-This will now show a different status
+This will now show that Setup Mode is disabled because the keys are already present.

     sbctl status